Karen went north on Friday for a family wedding...

 Do the right thing and see this movie - if nothing else you can impress your friends by regaling them with the details of a landmark movie of which they've never even heard.

-Don't participate in the unmitigated arrogance of the present - standing on the shoulders of the greatness of the past while mistaking them for cheap vinyl flooring.
+Don't participate in the unmitigated arrogance of the present, that stands on the shoulders of greatness from the past, but mistakes them for cheap vinyl flooring.

 later, mcm fans...